joefarish/github-pages-with-jekyll/_posts/2018-12-17-Getting_Started.md

  * Python
  * Google Cloud

- This is part of one of those tutorials
+ This is part of one of those tutorials.